Japan Trip Planner: Important Things To Know Before Traveling To Japan

 After purchasing your ticket you will need to then enter the ticket gate.
 Simply walk up to the gate and insert your ticket.
 The gate doors will open and you can then walk through.
 Make sure you grab your ticket on the way out of the gate, you’ll need it to leave the train station upon your arrival!

-- Typically you will enter the bus through the back side door and pull a numbered ticket.
-If you are using an IC card you will also need to tap your card on the IC card reader.
+- Typically you will enter the bus through the back door and pull a numbered ticket.
+If you are using an IC card you will also need to tap your card on the IC card reader (this is done when entering and exiting or only when exiting if you are on a flat-rate bus).

-- The number on your ticket will match the number to a screen above the driver.
+- The number on your ticket will match the number on a screen above the driver.
 Once you find that number you can see how much you owe for your fare.

-- If you are paying in yen, instead of IC card, you will need exact change.
+- If you are paying in yen, instead of an IC card, you will need to have exact change.
 You can use the change machine at the front of the bus by the driver.

 - When you are ready to get off at the next stop you will push the signal button located on the walls and/or windows of the bus.

-- When exiting the bus you will go to the front door, place your ticket and fare in the box to the left of the driver.
+- When exiting the bus you will go to the front door, and place your ticket, and fare in the box to the left of the driver.
 If you are using an IC card you’ll tap your card on the IC card reader.

 *If you are on a JR Bus and have an active JR Pass you will simply show your pass as you exit the bus.

-We utilized a highway bus when traveling from Fujikawaguchiko because it was the easiest way to get to our next destination.
-Many people also utilize the highway buses as a form of transportation to and from Fujikawaguchiko when staying in Tokyo.
+We utilized a highway bus when traveling from Fujikawaguchiko because it was the easiest way to get to our next destination and when we biked Shimanami Kaido.
+Many people also utilize highway buses as a form of transportation to and from Fujikawaguchiko when staying in Tokyo.

 Accommodations in Japan

 Hostels are one of the cheapest (if not, the cheapest) accommodation options in Japan.
-Some hostels have rooms with multiple mixed gender guests residing, others have gender-specific rooms, and some even have private rooms with shared bathrooms.
-If you’re traveling on a really tight budget, Couchsurfing and Hostels are the way to go!
+Some hostels have co-ed rooms, others have sex-specific rooms, and some even have private rooms with shared bathrooms.
+If you’re traveling on a really tight budget, Couchsurfing and hostels are the way to go!

-I’ll be honest, the hostel life isn’t for us anymore so we didn’t take advantage of many while in Japan.
+I’ll be honest, the hostel life isn’t for us anymore unless they offer private rooms so we didn’t take advantage of many while in Japan.
 However, we did stay in a few hostels where we had our own bedroom but a shared bathroom or common area with other guests which we enjoyed so that could be an option for you too!

-As of June 15, 2018, Japan has become more strict in regulating Airbnb in Japan.
-When booking an apartment or home on Airbnb it is important to ask for the host’s government regulated identification number to ensure that the listing has been properly recognized by the Japanese government.
+In 2018 Japan became more strict in regulating Airbnb in Japan.
+When booking an apartment or home on Airbnb it is important to ask for the host’s government-regulated identification number to ensure that the listing has been properly recognized by the Japanese government.

 If the Airbnb is not registered you are at risk of having your reservation canceled.
 We’ve stayed in a few different Airbnb while in Japan.
-But, despite being fans of it in other countries and the United States, it wasn’t necessarily our favorite in Japan simply because we felt that the cost was a little high unless you were planning to stay in one place for a longer period of time.
+But it wasn’t our favorite type of accommodation in Japan because we felt that the cost was a little high unless you were planning to stay in one place for a longer period of time.

-Capsule hotels are a type of hotel that has a large number of small bed size pods.
-They are usually separated by gender with public restrooms.
-They are designed for single-night stays which make it convenient for solo travelers that want more privacy than a hostel but still a cheaper rate than a hotel room.
-There are some capsule hotels that have mixed gender floors or two-person capsules for couples or families who prefer to stay together.
-Despite visiting Japan numerous times we STILL have yet to stay in a capsule hotel, so maybe we’ll do it on our next visit!
+Capsule hotels are a type of hotel that has a large number of small bed-size pods.
+They are usually separated by sex with public restrooms.
+They are designed for single-night stays which makes them convenient for solo travelers that want more privacy than a hostel but can be a cheaper rate than a hotel room.
+There are some capsule hotels that have mixed-sex floors or two-person capsules for couples or families who prefer to stay together.

 Business hotels are extremely common in Japan and provide guests with basic no-frills rooms at reasonable rates.
-The rooms in business hotels are often very small but provide all the basic amenities like shampoo, soap, toothbrush, toothpaste, razors, and shower caps.
-Most business hotels in Japan also have a tv, air conditioning, small refrigerator, tea kettle, and complimentary green tea and water.
-A few business hotel chains that we like are Ibis Styles, Mystays, Mitsui Garden, Daiwa Roynet, Toyoko Inn, and Dormy Inn.
+The rooms in business hotels are often very small but provide all the basic amenities like shampoo, soap, toothbrushes, toothpaste, razors, and shower caps.
+Most business hotels in Japan also have a TV, air conditioning, a small refrigerator, a tea kettle, and complimentary green tea and water.
+A few business hotel chains that we like are Ibis Styles, MyStays, Mitsui Garden, Daiwa Roynet, Toyoko Inn, and Dormy Inn.

 Popular luxury hotel brands such as The Ritz Carlton, Hyatt, Hilton, St. Regis, and Mandarin Oriental all are readily available in cities in Japan.
-If you are a points traveler, luxury traveler, or have award status with a particular brand of hotel staying in a luxury hotel is definitely a treat.
-We stayed at the Prince Sakura Tower Autograph Collection in Tokyo (a Marriott property) and were very impressed with the style of the hotel, the spacious rooms, location/proximity to a nearby station, and the staff.
+If you are a points traveler, luxury traveler, or have award status with a particular brand of hotel staying in a luxury hotel is definitely a treat in Japan.

-A ryokan is a traditional Japanese inn that could also be classified to some as a boutique hotel.
+A ryokan is a traditional Japanese inn that could also be classified as a boutique hotel.
 It typically has a Japanese-style room with tatami mat flooring and futons that are laid out at night by hotel staff.
-If you’ve never stayed in a ryokan style room it’s definitely a Japan bucket list item you should consider checking off!
+If you’ve never stayed in a ryokan-style room it’s definitely a Japan bucket list item you should consider checking off!

 We’ve received amazing customer service at every hotel we’ve stayed at in Japan, but the service at the ryokan we’ve stayed in was simply impeccable.
-When you do stay at a traditional ryokan, see if you can add on a kaiseki meal too. 😉 Our favorite ryokan accommodations have been Nishimuraya Hotel Shogetsutei and Nishimuraya Honkan.
+When you do stay at a traditional ryokan, see if you can add on a kaiseki meal too!
+Our favorite ryokan accommodations have been Nishimuraya Hotel Shogetsutei and Nishimuraya Honkan which are both located in Kinosaki Onsen.

 WiFi Connections & Cellular Service in Japan